Shashank Upadhye

 Shashank Upadhye has one of the most recognizable brands in the world of brand and generic drug development.
 As the former chief in-house counsel at three leading pharmaceutical companies (Apotex, Inc., Sandoz-Novartis, and Eon Labs, Inc.) and as a division counsel for a medical device company (The Cook Group), he is known for spearheading innovative business and legal strategies to protect existing drug or device patents – or challenge those of a competitor.

-A prolific writer and frequent speaker, Shashank is the author of dozens of articles and has spoken on topics dozens of times at key industry conferences nationally and internationally.
-Further, he writes the 1400+ page leading book on navigating complex U.S. laws of FDA brand/generic drug development: Generic Pharmaceutical Patent & FDA Law, now in its 13th Edition (2020).
+A prolific writer and frequent speaker, Shashank is the author of dozens of articles, been interviewed or presented at 200+ conferences at key industry conferences nationally and internationally.
+Further, he writes the 1400+ page leading book on navigating complex U.S. laws of FDA brand/generic drug development: Generic Pharmaceutical Patent & FDA Law, now in its 14th Edition (2022).
 The book took an initial 3 years to write and he spends weeks each year to update it.

 He has previously worked in global large and small boutique law firms.
 This coupled with his in-house experience results in him providing practical, business savvy, and cost effective results.
 He has spearheaded complex projects, managed budgets worth more than $50 million, and built legal and alignment teams.
 He also helped his clients build governance and compliance programs, with a focus on executive strategy, succession planning, and structure.
 These efforts help provide the toolkit for boardroom practice and experience.